mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layers.rst

     You can create your own and use those as well.
 For a great set of well designed and useful patterns check out one of our favorite artists and a great friend of Krita, David Revoy's free texture pack (https://www.davidrevoy.com/article156/texture-pack-1).

+    Transform
+        .. versionadded::4.3.1

+        This allows setting a number of transformation options on the pattern, such as scaling or rotating it.

 Simplex Noise
     .. versionadded:: 4.2